KeYProject/key-docs/docs/UsingKeyBook.md

 goals
 in the *Proof* tab.
 It can be accessed similar to the *Hide Intermediate Proofsteps* option.
-The \keysystem incorporates another feature supporting the comprehension of the proof, allowing for textual comments to the proof nodes.
+The KeY system incorporates another feature supporting the comprehension of the proof, allowing for textual comments to the proof nodes.
 This feature is accessible by right clicking onto the proof node in the proof tree and choosing the menu entry *Edit Notes*.
 A dialog appears in which